-To say that the proposal had surprised Neji would be an understatement.
-Unbidden shock adorned his face in place of his customary expressionless mask.
+To say that the proposal surprised Neji would be an understatement; unbidden shock replaced his customary expressionless mask.
+His mind wound circles around itself in a spell of disbelief and confusion.
 His uncle couldn't be serious?

 One hard look at the genuine expression gracing Hiashi's features told him that he was.

-He tried to take slow, deep breaths to calm his nerves and still his racing heart while his mind wound circles around itself in a spell of disbelief and confusion.
-Hiashi was giving him the opportunity to ensure that his children never lived the life that he had downright despised in the past.
+Neji tried to take slow, deep breaths to calm his nerves and still his racing heart.
+Hiashi was giving him the opportunity to ensure his children never lived the life that he had downright despised in the past.
 By simply agreeing, he could protect them from a mark that could rid them of their lives on another's whim.
-He could provide them with the freedom that they deserved.
+He could provide them with the freedom they deserved.

 It wasn't a difficult choice to make.
-"Just to clarify: what you're saying is that if I marry within six weeks, you'll give me your word that my children won't be subjected to the clan's Juinjutsu?"
+"To clarify...what you're saying is that if I marry within six weeks, you'll give me your word that my children won't be subjected to the clan's Juinjutsu?"

-"Well…you'd also be required to impregnate your wife within a year of marriage for the oath to remain valid.
-But I don't think even you would find that too challenging."
-Hiashi grinned, his gaze was teasing.
-Neji scowled in response, dignifying Hiashi with his most fearsome glare.
+"Well, you'd also be required to impregnate your wife within a year of marriage for the oath to remain valid.
+But, I doubt even you would find that too challenging."
+Hiashi grinned; his gaze was teasing.
+Neji scowled in response, dignifying him with his most fearsome glare.

 How could he not consider that quip an insult?